Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 number of ransomware demanding payment via _any other payment mechanism_.
-The claim that, because Bitcoin's ledger is publicly visible, criminal activity can be tracked-down, was manifestly false then, and time has shown us just how false it is.
+The claim that, because Bitcoin's ledger is publicly visible, criminal activity can be tracked-down, was manifestly false then, and time has shown us just how false it remains.
 Numerous ([reports][Cryptowall-Report]) have shown us that Bitcoin is a thieves' paradise.